-And with that deep dignity even the scapegrace of the Great Smials had displayed deep inside, Pippin led the way forward to the further Gardens.
-There was a tingling within Aragorn as he stepped onto the silver Bridge which continued as he finally essayed the last step back onto living turf.
+With that deep dignity even the scapegrace of the Great Smials had displayed deep inside, Pippin led the way forward to the further Gardens.
+There was a tingling within Aragorn as he stepped onto the silver Bridge that continued as he finally essayed the last step back onto living turf.
 Merry and Pippin examined him closely and with delight once all three were on the far side.

 “I knew that was within you, Estel,” Pippin laughed, “but I didn’t see how you could be improved upon--but there you are!”
 And reflected in the eyes of the youth before him, Aragorn saw the youth he himself had been, but shining with a clear light, a familiar light he’d seen once in another he’d not yet found again.
 This youth was tall and royal, but also full of deep joy, and on his breast he wore a green and gold and wine-colored gem intended for another.
 He looked down to see the gem, to see his shining arms and form, and was surprised.

 Merry smiled, “He told me once he’d seen the Light shining within you as you called him back, Aragorn, that only that convinced him to return.
 Believe me, he will know you, and you will know him.”
 And he indicated the narrow opening between two flowering bushes.